Rob Howes and the Dolphins at Ocean Beach (2004)

 Howes tried to drift away from the group.
 Two of the larger dolphins herded him back.
 That was when he saw it: a great white shark, about 3 meters long, in the clear water a few meters away.
 'The dolphins were going ballistic,' he said.
 As the shark moved toward the women, the pod tightened into what Howes described as a screen of fins and backs around the swimmers.
 The circling went on for about 40 minutes.
 The three younger swimmers did not know about the shark while they were in the water; Howes decided telling them risked panic.

-The detail that separates this account from most animal-rescue stories was sitting in a boat.
-Matt Fleet, another lifeguard on patrol, independently saw the dolphins' behavior and saw the shark in the clear conditions.
+Another lifeguard was on patrol in a boat.
+Matt Fleet independently saw the dolphins' behavior and saw the shark in the clear conditions.
 The shark left as the rescue boat came near.
 The dolphins stayed close while the four swam in.

 The Witnesses and the Biologists